trivialfis/pyhwloc/docs/source/pyhwloc_api.rst

 ###########

 This page provides the reference for the high-level interface.
-All classes in this interface has a ``native_handle`` property that returns a C handle for the underlying type.
+All classes in this interface have a ``native_handle`` property that returns a C handle for the underlying type.
 Users can use it to reach to the :doc:`low-level </low_level>` interface.

 .. contents::